If you’re reading this post then I’m sure you have said to yourself at some stage I want to start a coaching business.

 I really cannot say enough good things about Zoom,

-I’ve been using it since 2016 and where the service isn’t quite where it was pre-pandemic, it’s still a fantastic and highly reliable service.
+I’ve been using it since 2016, and although the service isn’t quite where it was pre-pandemic, it’s still a fantastic and highly reliable service.

 I’ve used it for sales calls, one-on-one coaching, and other coaching sessions to ensure my client and I are on the same page.
 It works well, even when my internet connection sucks.